rail-pay/rail/packages/client/README.md

 })
 ```

-The [Default Join Server](https://github.com/vaults/default-join-server) hosted by the Rail Protocol is added as a `joinPartAgent` by default so that joining with secret works using the member function `join`.
+The [Default Join Server](https://github.com/vaults/default-join-server) hosted by the Rail Protocol is added as a `joinPartAgent` by default so that joining with secret works using the beneficiary function `join`.
 If you plan to run your own join server, include its address in the `joinPartAgents`:
 ```js
 const vault = await rail.deployVault({
     joinPartAgents: [adminAddress, myJoinServerAddress],